 - order or register for a product or service;

 - use our products or services (including, for example, by activating and using a company file or otherwise entering or uploading information into a product or service);

 - interact with our client support and sales teams;

-- complete a form for us, for example when you register for our competitions, training, events and newsletters;
+- complete a form, such as registering for our competitions, training, events and newsletters;

-- interact with members of our authorised partner and certified consultant programs;
+- interact with our authorised partners and certified consultant programs;

 - complete our surveys or product testimonials; or